jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 I was skilled.
 Nineteenth century blacksmiths were also skilled, but the industrial revolution made their services redundant.
 There are still blacksmiths.
-Most do it for a hobby or to well their wares at craft fairs, but the village blacksmith is a profession of the past.
+Most do it for a hobby or to sell their wares at craft fairs, but the village blacksmith is a profession of the past.

 Many other professions were elimiated during the industrial revolution with textile workers being one of the first, which led to the [Luddites](https://en.wikipedia.org/wiki/Luddite) movement.

 <img src="https://upload.wikimedia.org/wikipedia/commons/0/09/Jacquard.loom.cards.jpg" title="Image Source: https://commons.wikimedia.org/wiki/File:Jacquard.loom.cards.jpg" alt="Jacquard loom" width = "25%" align="left" style="padding-right: 20px;">

 The first programmed machines first appered in the textile industry.
-Patterned designs could be added to cloth with the [Jacquard machine](https://en.wikipedia.org/wiki/Jacquard_machine), which used punched cards, which evolved into the types of punch cards I used during my first two years in college.
+Patterned designs could be added to cloth with a [Jacquard machine](https://en.wikipedia.org/wiki/Jacquard_machine), which used punched cards.
+This technology evolved into punch cards, which I used during my first two years in college.

 Computers have eleminated may jobs.
+Any work that can be automated will be automated.
 Switchboard operators are gone.
 Bank tellers and movie ticket takers are fading.

 Our profession contributed to that.
 And now we are in the crosshairs.
+AI can generate code faster than people.

+People will still write code by hand, but like current day blacksmiths probably more as a hobby or as an artisan.
+Not as many software developers will be paid in the same way that I was paid.

 In a rapidly shifting landscape, you either evolve to meet new circumstances or become obsolete.
 Do not become obsolete.